 According to the American Diabetes Association, diabetes is the 7th leading cause of death in the United States.
 29.1 million people have diabetes and, it’s projected that at least 1 in 3 people will develop the disease in their lifetime.

-I was introduced to diabetes as a child — my grandfather was diagnosed with adult onset (Type 2) diabetes in his late 40’s.
+I learned about diabetes as a child when my grandfather developed adult-onset (Type 2) diabetes in his late 40’s.
 He was prescribed medication (pills) and instructed to curtail his diet to manage his sugar levels.
-Through a child’s eyes, I simply learned that diabetics couldn’t eat sugar.
-Fast-forward 20 years; I was destined to meet Chris who was diagnosed with juvenile onset (Type 1) diabetes, which required a daily shot (at least) of insulin.
-Chris would struggle with vision loss, hypertension, cardiovascular and kidney disease all attributed to diabetes.
+Through a child’s eyes, I learned that people with diabetes couldn’t eat sugar.
+Fast-forward 20 years; I met my husband Chris, who had juvenile-onset (Type 1) diabetes, which required a daily shot (at least) of insulin.
+Chris would struggle with vision loss, hypertension, cardiovascular, and kidney disease, all attributed to diabetes.

 Diabetes is a disastrous disease.
-It’s so much more than not being able to eat a Oreo for desert.
-It’s the most common cause of kidney failure and, adults with diabetes are two to four times more likely to have heart disease.
-Come to think of it, it’s also the reason we were BLESSED with triplets.
-Ah, and there it is, the JOY in my post!
-Phew.
+It’s so much more than not eating an Oreo for dessert.
+Diabetes is the most common cause of kidney failure; also, adults with diabetes are two to four times more likely to have heart disease.